sirkapil/nehu/happy.md

 Remember, You are amazing, awesome.
 Nd Tum unique ho kyuki tere jaisa koi aur nhi hai.
 So, be brave and smile 😊.

 Don't forget you are special.
 I love you so much 😘 and I'll love you for ever.
 I can't see you unhappy and am always there for you when you need smile😊.
-After all, you are queen of my heart.
+After all, you are queen👰 of my heart❤

 ![queen](../uploads/user/queenofheart.jpg "your are my queen")

 How can i see queen of my heart❤ unhappy😢 ?
 Really, i just want to see your smile😌.
 When you smile , just take a picture and send it to me on WhatsApp.
 Okay ?😘

+Keep smiling 😌

 Love you always